voxel-wiki/voxel-wiki.github.io/content/wiki/introduction.md

 That is... quite a mouthful, so let us simplify:

+{% info_notice() %}
-> A voxel is a value in a three-dimensional grid, like a pixel/texel is a value in a two-dimensional grid.
+  A voxel is a value in a three-dimensional grid, like a pixel/texel is a value in a two-dimensional grid.
+{% end %}

 That's a voxel!